Levy-Lazy/Python-Open-Muttiple-App-Windows/Readme.md

 ## Note
 - The script is written for Windows, and the name of the applications may be different on other operating systems.
 - You can add more applications as you want, by adding the name of the application in the list.

+## Note by me
+- This Script write by AI...